-"Eating healthy is so hard when you are only cooking for one!"
+"Meal planning is so hard when you are only planning for one!"

-When we think of meal planning, we often get tunnel vision and plan for a week at a time.
-Make a rough plan for two weeks and freeze some of the stuff you make this week and eat it later next week.
-This way, you are less likely to waste food and get stuck eating the same thing every day.
-"You want me to grocery shop for two weeks at a time?" you ask.
-Nope!
-Read more about strategic grocery shopping in #6.
+When we think of meal planning, we often get tunnel vision and plan for a week at a time for our clients.
+Instead of isolating a week at a time, plan for two weeks at a time with the ability to freeze servings of meals they can eat later next week.
+This way, they are less likely to waste food and get stuck eating the same thing every day.
+To make organization easy for your clients, send along a meal prep guide so they know what they’ll be eating and freezing for the week.

 Okay, so maybe not besties, but you know what we mean.

-Try to freeze your leftovers while they are still fresh to preserve flavour and nutrients.
+Encourage your clients to freeze their leftovers while they are still fresh to preserve flavour and nutrients.
 (Side note: Freezing food does not cause nutrient loss.)
-Keep your freezer organized with stackable glass containers so you always know what you have on hand.
+Provide them with resources to keep their freezer organized with stackable glass containers so they always know what they have on hand.

-Think ahead.
-Freeze leftover vegetables and fruit if you can foresee that you won't be able to eat them before they go bad.
-This will save you a ton of money in the long run.
+Provide your clients with reminders to think ahead.
+Remind them to freeze leftover vegetables and fruit if they can foresee that they won't be able to eat them before they go bad.
+They will appreciate the reminder as it will ultimately save them money in the long run.

 Photo via TheKitchn.com